mguenther/spring-workshop-spring-security/ASSIGNMENT.md

 ## Task #4 Allow authentication/authorization via JWT at the resource server

+IT-Sec called - they are not thrilled about our Basic Auth integration in the resource server.
+But the integration of the oauth2 client in the Client Application gave them an idea: let's allow services to authenticate themselves with an JWT.
+We have an authorization-server standing around anyways ... so why not just use it.
+Caveat: Of course several systems already integrated with the resource server via Basic Auth.
+So both authentication mechanisms **must** work in parallel!

 1. Take a look at the `token.http` file in the `authorization-server` module.
 Execute the request, inspect the token at http://jwt.io - how can we leverage that?
 2. Configure the Resource Server to accept JWTs.
 All necessary dependencies are already in place.
 Use a custom `OncePerRequestFilter` to intercept the request, search for a `Bearer` token in the `Authorization` header and transform token with its scopes into a `Principal`.
 You don't need to verify the signature of the JWTs or check for expiration to complete this task.
 But if you want to ... be our guest!